ReasonMap: Towards Fine-Grained Visual Reasoning from Transit Maps: Experiments

-\textbf{Inference Settings.} For open-source models, we set the max output token limit to $2,048$, while keeping other parameters consistent with the official HuggingFace configurations.
-All open-source models are deployed using PyTorch and the HuggingFace Transformers library on $8$ NVIDIA A100 GPUs.
+\textbf{Inference Settings.} For open-source models, we set the max output token limit to $2,048$, which is sufficient to cover complete generations, even for reasoning-oriented models, while keeping other parameters consistent with the official HuggingFace configurations.
+All open-source models are deployed using PyTorch and the HuggingFace Transformers library.
 For closed-source models, we access their official APIs for evaluation and follow the default settings provided by each model's official documentation.
-We further discuss the diverse image processing strategies when handling high-resolution visual inputs in Appendix~\ref{supp:discussion}.
+We further discuss the diverse image processing strategies when handling high-resolution visual inputs in Appendix~\ref{apx:image-preprocessing}.

-\textbf{Difficulty-Aware Weighting.} To better reflect the varying complexity of different samples, we adopt a difficulty-aware weighting strategy based on the combination of question difficulty and map difficulty.
-Specifically, each difficulty pair is assigned a predefined weight, with harder combinations receiving higher values.
-The complete weight matrix is provided in Appendix~\ref{apx:experimental-details}.
-Both accuracy and map score are evaluated using this weighting scheme, ensuring that models are more strongly rewarded for correctly solving more challenging examples.
+\textbf{Training Settings.} For GRPO-based RL training, we use AdamW with an initial learning rate of $1.0\times10^{-6}$ and a KL divergence coefficient of $1.0\times10^{-3}$.
+We sample $8$ responses every query and set the global batch size to $16$.
+The training data is the training set from \dataset.

+\textbf{Difficulty-Aware Weighting.} To emphasize models that are capable of addressing more challenging cases, we incorporate a difficulty-aware weighting scheme when computing the metrics.
+Samples with higher map or question difficulty are assigned larger weights, allowing the evaluation to more faithfully reflect a model’s robustness.
+The complete weighting details are provided in Appendix~\ref{apx:experimental-details}.